 Everyone knows that exercise is good for them, but think about why.
 Yes, it’s good for your heart.
 If you are a woman, strength training not only helps you achieve a healthier body weight, but it preserves muscle mass and bone mass, important for preventing or slowing osteoporosis.
 It also helps you decrease the chance of injury as you age.
 One of the hidden benefits of exercise is regularity.
 Experts are divided on if it’s the actual activity, or the fact that you are more likely to drink more fluid when you are active; either way it helps keep things moving.
 Best of all, exercise can improve your mood by releasing endorphins and helping you sleep better at night.
 What’s not to love?

 It’s easy to eat more fiber filled foods as the temperature drops.
 Oatmeal is a great way to start your day, and it has the benefit of being a soluble fibre (fibre that attracts water and turns to gel during digestion to slow the process.
 Insoluble fibre passes through our digestive tracts in close to its original form).
 Vegetables that are in-season include butternut squash, acorn squash, carrots, sweet potatoes, kale, leeks, cauliflower and parsnips.
 Roasting is a great way to bring out the flavours of many of these while not sacrificing fibre.
 Fruits that are in season include apples, pears, grapes, guava and persimmons.
-Try to eat the fruit whole to get the benefits.
+Try to eat the fruit whole to get the health benefits.
 A diet rich in fibre also promotes regularity.

 Need a Little Help?